Skip to main content

 Better for: Cozy, regionally specific Sardinian cooking served in a quiet, romantic setting that avoids the bustle of the main Brooklyn Heights stretch.

-Skip if: You want large group seating, a broad Italian-American menu, or vegan-forward mains.
+Consider Alternatives If: You want large group seating, a broad Italian-American menu, or vegan-forward mains.